Will Redmond

-Will E. Redmond (born December 28, 1993) is an American football safety who is a free agent.
-He played college football at Mississippi State, and was selected by the San Francisco 49ers in the third round of the 2016 NFL Draft.
-He has also played for the Kansas City Chiefs and Green Bay Packers.
+Will E. Redmond (born December 28, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the San Francisco 49ers in the third round of the 2016 NFL draft.
+Redmond was also a member of the Kansas City Chiefs, Green Bay Packers, Indianapolis Colts, and Houston Texans.

-High school career
+Early life

-Redmond attended Manassas High School in Memphis, Tennessee, where he was the starting quarterback for the Tigers team documented in the Oscar-winning documentary film Undefeated.
-Later, he transferred to East High School in Memphis, Tennessee, where played both sides of the ball and on special teams.
+Redmond first attended Manassas High School in Memphis, Tennessee, where he was the starting quarterback for the Tigers team documented in the Oscar-winning documentary film Undefeated.
+Redmond later transferred to East High School in Memphis, Tennessee, where played both sides of the ball and on special teams.

 Redmond was rated as a four-star recruit by 247sports.com and Rivals.com, and a three-star recruit by ESPN.
-Redmond's scholarship offers included Cincinnati, Clemson, Georgia, Illinois, Louisville, Memphis, Miami, North Carolina, Notre Dame, Ohio State, Ole Miss, Purdue, Tennessee, Vanderbilt, and Virginia.
+His scholarship offers included Cincinnati, Clemson, Georgia, Illinois, Louisville, Memphis, Miami, North Carolina, Notre Dame, Ohio State, Ole Miss, Purdue, Tennessee, Vanderbilt, and Virginia.
 Redmond committed to Mississippi State on August 1, 2011, and signed with the Bulldogs the following February, despite a late push from Georgia.